 Total= 380,000 dollars per year

-Naturally, our center will need an information system able to handle all the studies that we are performing.
+Naturally, our center will need an information system capable of handling all the studies that we are performing.
 That does not come for free!
 So, how much does that cost?
-For an average “smallish” imaging center like ours, the website purview.net states it costs around 1500 dollars a month or 18,000 dollars per year for a cloud-based solution including IT.
+For an average “smallish” imaging center like ours, the website purview.net states it costs around 1500 dollars a month or 18,000 dollars per year for a cloud-based solution, including IT.
 Not so bad, right?
 Well, you also need an information system management package to schedule, manage dictations, and more.
-That would run you another 450 dollars per month per user according to this website.
+That would run you another 450 dollars per month per user, according to this website.
 We will assume a couple of users.
-So let’s say that would cost around 900 dollars per month for 12 months or 11,000 dollars per year.
+It would cost around 900 dollars per month for 12 months or 11,000 dollars per year.